 (a) where deposits have been made in an Account held in joint names, each Account holder will be treated as being credited with an equal share of those deposits;

 (b) any amounts held by a person in their capacity as a trustee will be treated separately from any amounts held by that person in their personal capacity.

 36. Once a maximum investment limit has been reached, no further deposits will be permitted.
 However, interest will continue to be credited each year and it will remain possible to receive a transfer of amounts from the investment deposit account of another depositor who has died.

 37. All deposits into the Account must be in £ sterling, drawn on a bank in the UK.

 Deposits by post

-40. You can save regularly by setting up a standing order with your bank or building society.
-You can also make individual deposits (other than the first deposit into an Account) by BACS if your bank or building society offers such a facility.
+41. You can save regularly by setting up a standing order with your bank or building society.
+You can also make individual deposits (other than the first deposit into an Account) by electronic transfer if your bank or building society offers such a facility.
 For interest purposes the date of such deposits will be the date the funds are received in our bank account and will be available for withdrawal from the following banking day.

 Payments out of your Account - limits

 43. Funds are only available for withdrawal after your payment has cleared.
 The time taken for payments to clear is detailed in paragraphs 40.